ilya-volkov/Introspection/Readme.markdown

 All runtime entities like methods, protocols, properties, classes and instance variables have coressponding classes called descriptors.
-You can work with descriptors directly or use `NSObject` extension methods.
+You can work with descriptors directly or via `NSObject` extension methods.

-Examples below show some common use cases of the Introspection framework.
+The following examples demonstrate some common use cases of the Introspection framework.

 // TODO: update examples using NSObject extensions
 To find property for a class: